This post lists the many things to do in January in London, updated for 2024.

-Be warned: it is not a Burns Supper if haggis is not being served (see Wikipedia's relatively mild explanation as to what haggis is).
+Be warned: it is not a true Burns Supper unless haggis is served (see Wikipedia's relatively mild explanation as to what haggis is).

 To get a rundown of the many events taking place in London that day and night, see this helpful list from Visit London.

-9. Visit a Special Exibit at V&A South Kensinging
+9. Visit a Special Exhibit at V&A South Kensington

 Tickets are free and you can learn more here.

 Start the New Year by watching the unbelievable London New Year's Day Parade.

 With more than 10,000 participants and 500,000 spectators, the LNYDP is one of the greatest New Year's Day celebrations in the world.